regolith-linux/regolith-linux.github.io/getting_started.md

 ### Workspaces

 A workspace is simply a computer screen's worth of windows.
-By default Regolith provides 10 workspaces to manage your work in.
+By default Regolith provides 19 workspaces to manage your work in.

 ### Launcher

-A full-screen dialog that allows you to launch programs or select windows.
+A full-screen dialog that allows you to launch programs or select windows is available via keybindings.

 ### Notifications

-A transient window at the top right of the screen shows notifications from applications.
+A transient window overlay at the top right of the screen shows notifications from applications.

 ### Keybinding Helper